-Voters who do not have a qualifying ID as shown at ShowIt2Vote.com can cast a provisional ballot on Election Day that a bipartisan team at the Election Board can validate via signature matching.
-They can also vote absentee by mail if needed.
+Voters who do not have a qualifying ID as shown at ShowIt2Vote.com can cast a special signature-match provisional ballot on Election Day that a bipartisan team at the Election Board can validate via signature matching.
+Voting absentee by mail may be another option.

 KNOW YOUR BALLOT